-Referred to in paragraph 14 of the Independent Auditors' Report of even date to the members of Artson Engineering Limited on the financial statements as of and for the year ended March 31, 2020
+Referred to in paragraph 15 of the Independent Auditors' Report of even date to the members of Artson Engineering Limited on the financial statements as of and for the year ended March 31, 2021

 - i. (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The fixed assets are physically verified by the Management according to a phased programme designed to cover all the items over a period of three years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
 Pursuant to the programme, a portion of the fixed assets has been physically verified by the Management during the year and no material discrepancies have been noticed on such verification. - (c) The title deeds of immovable properties, as disclosed in Note 3 on fixed assets and Note 8 on Other Assets to the financial statements, are held in the name of the Company. - ii.
 The physical verification of inventory have been conducted at reasonable intervals by the Management during the year.
-The discrepancies noticed on physical verification of inventory as compared to book records were not material.
-Further, our attendance at the physical inventory verification done by the Management was not practicable under the current restrictions imposed by the government and we have performed alternate audit procedures.
-Also refer Note 46 to the financial statements and paragraph 4 of our main audit report. - iii.
-The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
+The discrepancies noticed on physical verification of inventory as compared to book records were not material. - iii.
+The Company has not granted any loans, secured or unsecured, to Companies, Firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Therefore, the provisions of Clause 3(iii), (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company. - iv.
 The Company has not granted any loans or made any investments, or provided any guarantees or security to the parties covered under Section 185 and 186.
 Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
 The Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified. - vi.
 Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
 We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
-We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing the undisputed statutory dues in respect of income tax, provident fund, employees' state insurance, though there has been slight delays in a few cases, and is regular in depositing undisputed statutory dues, including professional tax, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, goods and service tax and other material statutory dues, as applicable, with the appropriate authorities. - Further, for the period February 01, 2020 to March 31, 2020, the Company is yet to pay Goods and Service Tax and file GSTR 3B, for which the timeline is June 30, 2020 (along with the payment of interest) as per the Notification No. 31/2020 issued by the Central Board of Indirect Taxes and Customs. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income-tax, service-tax, duty of customs, duty of excise, goods and service tax which have not been deposited on account of any dispute.
-The particulars of dues of sales tax and value added taxes as at March 31, 2020 which have not been deposited on account of a dispute, are as follows:
+We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is generally regular in depositing undisputed statutory dues in respect of income tax, provident fund, professional tax, goods and service tax, though there has been a slight delay in a few cases, and is regular in depositing undisputed statutory dues, including employees' state insurance, sales tax, service tax, duty of customs, duty of excise, value added tax, cess, and other material statutory dues, as applicable, with the appropriate authorities. - (b) According to the information and explanations given to us and the records of the Company examined by us, there are no dues of income-tax, service-tax, duty of customs, duty of excise, goods and service tax which have not been deposited on account of any dispute.
+The particulars of dues of sales tax and value added tax as at March 31, 2021 which have not been deposited on account of a dispute, are as follows: